International Criminal Tribunal for Rwanda: Controversies

 Opposite to the ICTY, the ICTR did not have to work in a strongly polarized ethnic environment.
-After the Rwandan Patriotic Front (RPF) had taken over the power in Rwanda and the Hutu militias (and the majority of the Hutu population) had fled to neighboring countries, the perspective of the victims (the Tutsi inside the country or “Tutsi de l’interieur”) and the liberators (the Rwandan Patriotic Front which included Tutsi but also many of the Hutu opponents to president Habyarimana and members of democratic Hutu parties) prevailed and strongly influence the way, ICTR staff interpreted the conflict.
-Attempts by indictees and lawyers who sided with their point of view to influence the ICTR were mostly unsuccessful, although much more belligerent and radical than politically motivated defense strategies at the ICTY.
-The ICTR was heavily dependent on access to witnesses from Rwanda, to access to documents and to the cooperation with the Rwandan government, because the UN Security Council had established the ICTR’s main seat in Arusha rather than in Rwanda.
-There also was competition between the Rwandan government and the ICTR Office of the Prosecution over access to suspects in third countries which often led to frictions and tensions.
-According to opinion polls, the Rwandan population was not very impressed by the ICTR’s efforts, first, because suspects had rather comfortable conditions in Arusha and did not face capital punishment, second because the trials there lasted much longer than the relatively swift and harsh trials Rwanda organized for many of lower ranking perpetrators.
+After the Rwandan Patriotic Front (RPF) had taken over the power in Rwanda and the Hutu militias (and the majority of the Hutu population) had fled to neighboring countries, the perspective of the victims (the Tutsi inside the country, or “Tutsi de l’interieur”) and the liberators (the Rwandan Patriotic Front, which included Tutsi but also many of the Hutu opponents to president Habyarimana and members of democratic Hutu parties) prevailed and strongly influenced how ICTR staff interpreted the conflict.
+Attempts by indictees and their lawyers to influence the ICTR were mostly unsuccessful, albeit more belligerent and radical than politically motivated defense strategies at the ICTY.
+The ICTR was heavily dependent on access to witnesses from Rwanda and the cooperation with the Rwandan government for access to documents because the UN Security Council had established the ICTR’s main seat in Arusha rather than in Rwanda.
+There also was competition between the Rwandan government and the ICTR Office of the Prosecution over access to suspects in third countries which often led to tensions.
+According to opinion polls, the Rwandan population was not very impressed by the ICTR’s efforts, because suspects had rather comfortable conditions in Arusha and did not face capital punishment; and because the trials there lasted much longer than the relatively swift and harsh trials Rwanda organized for many of lower ranking perpetrators.
 Some of the more prominent ones were even publicly executed in Kigali.

 A widely shared and very basic bias allegation against the ICTR consists in its failure to investigate and prosecute crimes committed by the Rwandan Patriotic Army, the armed wing of the RPA.
 In the light of human rights organizations’ reports, the RPA had committed war crimes against the civilian population during its campaign in 1993 and after entering the country at the beginning of the genocide.
 There had been looting of private property and exactions against villagers but also revenge killings, among them the murder of several high-ranking catholic clerics in Kabgayi in 1994.
 The latter was subject of a domestic trial against RPA soldiers and officers, while the exactions from 1993 and early 1994 were not investigated.
 There is also a lasting controversy if the ICTR prosecution should have investigated and tried the assassination of president Habyarimana.
 The assault on his aircraft was later investigated by the French judiciary and there are several (mutually contradictory) reports about the assassination and its authors (which also included the French crew members as victims giving the French judiciary a legal basis for investigations), blaming either Hutu nationalist radicals who wanted to get rid of the president or the RPF.